01446678004 | Broad Street, Barry CF62 7AH | Open: Mon-Fri: 8:30 - 5:30pm Sat: 8:30 - 12:30pm Sun: Closed hello@ijpautomotive.co.uk

 It’s important to understand that the portable jump starter does not charge your car’s battery, but instead, it provides the necessary amperage to the starter motor to crank the engine and get it going.

-When on this step, you do not need to crank the engine for an extended period of time.
+When on this step, you do not need to crank the engine for an extended period.
 If you did, this could damage the starter motor and also rapidly discharge the portable jump starter, potentially leaving you in a sticky situation.

 After the engine starts up, you can turn off and remove the jump starter.
 I’d recommend allowing the car to run for say 15-20 minutes so that it can charge the battery.